Tianchi8/Tianchi8.github.io/_pages/cv.md

 Education
 ======
+* Postdoc(VAP) in Georgia Institute of Technology, 2024--Now
-* Ph.D in National University of Singapore (NUS), 2024
+* Postdoc(Research Fellow) in National University of Singapore (NUS), 2022--2024
-* M.S. in University of Science and Technology of China (USTC), 2022
+* Ph.D. in University of Science and Technology of China (USTC), 2017--2022
-* B.S. in University of Science and Technology of China (USTC), 2017
+* B.S. in University of Science and Technology of China (USTC), 2013--2017

 <!--
 Work experience